Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Enough income**
     You must make enough money to support yourself.
 In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month before taxes.[^53] The minimum income is different in other cities.
 - [ ] **Self-employed work**
-    You must be self-employed.
-You can't be an employee with social benefits.
+    You must be self-employed.[^73] You can't be an employee with social benefits.
 [Fake self-employment](/glossary/Scheinselbstständigkeit) is not allowed.[^3] If you only have one client, you might not get a freelance visa.
 - [ ] **Permission to do this job**
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)